 Supportive (palliative) care is specialized medical care that focuses on providing relief from the side effects and emotional stress of a serious illness such as cancer.
-The goal is to improve quality of life for both you and your family.
-Supportive care is for anyone with a serious illness, regardless of age, stage or prognosis.
-You may continue getting supportive care, even after you finish treatment or between treatments to help with any long-term or late effects (see Long-Term and Late Effects on page 23).
+The goal is to improve quality of life for both you and your family members.
+Supportive care is appropriate for anyone who has a serious illness, regardless of age, stage or prognosis.
+You may continue getting supportive care, even after you finish treatment or between treatments to help with any long-term or late effects (see Long-Term and Late Effects on page 25).